stateless-solutions/markdown-content/ethers.md

 There is an additional optional parameter called `proverUrl` that allows for verifying Ethereum Merkle Proofs against `eth_call`.
-More information about this parameter can be found in the Consumable Light Client section.
+More information about this parameter can be found in the **[Consumable Light Client section](https://app.stateless.solutions/documentation/light-client)**.

 <br>